ElrieM/CI_MS1_MBM/README.md

 * Classes and Timetable page:
   * Timetable was adapted from [here](https://www.evolvewellnesscentre.com/timetable) for the purpose of getting a more realistic weekly class schedule.

+* Contact page:
+  * Guidance on how to embed Google Maps on website from [here](https://www.geeksforgeeks.org/how-to-add-google-map-inside-html-page-without-using-api-key/)

 ### Media

 * Cover page